awsdocs/amazon-ecs-developer-guide/doc_source/security_iam_service-with-iam.md

 AWS supports global condition keys and service\-specific condition keys\.
 To see all AWS global condition keys, see [AWS global condition context keys](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html) in the *IAM User Guide*\.

-Amazon ECS defines its own set of condition keys and also supports using some global condition keys\.
-To see all AWS global condition keys, see [AWS Global Condition Context Keys](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html) in the *IAM User Guide*\.

-Amazon ECS implements the following service\-specific condition keys\.
+Amazon ECS supports the following service\-specific condition keys that you can use to provide fine\-grained filtering for your IAM policies:

 | Condition Key | Description | Evaluation Types |